-One popular destination is Durat Bridge.
+A common landmark for vacationers is Durat Bridge.
 It is located in the heart of St. Martin.
 Named after the famous governor of the island, Durat Bridge was essential in connecting Marigot with the Northernmost part of the island and specifically to the village that is known today as Grand Case.

-Another interesting landmark worth visiting is Old Prison.
-It is located within downtown Marigot.
+Another landmark worth visiting is Old Prison.
+It is found within downtown Marigot.
 For many years, the Old Prison of Marigot held the prisoners of the island who committed various crimes.
 The prison's role changed however in 1968, when the building was converted into a fire station and the prisoners transferred to a newer site.

 Mount Vernon Plantation: While it may not seem like much now, it was fields like Mount Vernon Plantation that gave St. Martin its wealth during the colonial and early independence eras of its history.
 This historical park will give visitors a unique insight into the production of sugar, rum, and the harvest of numerous spices.

 Be sure to look at the following table for more information about historic sites in St. Martin.

 |Border Obelisk||--||Marigot, 1.8 mi.
 South West of Central St. Martin|

 |Fort Louis||--||Downtown Marigot, 1.3 mi.
 West of Central St. Martin|

 |Mount Vernon Plantation||(059) 029-5062||2.6 mi.
 East of Central St. Martin|

 |Old Prison||--||Downtown Marigot, 1.3 mi.
 West of Central St. Martin|